Grand Duke Paul Alexandrovich of Russia: Education

 Grand Duke Paul was educated at home by private tutors.
 From the 1870s, Paul and his brother Sergei were kept in Russia by their studies.
 They were destined to follow a military career.
 From 1864 to 1885, their tutor was Admiral Dmitri Arsenyev (1832-1915), who encouraged his pupils to have a broad artistic education as well.
 Grand Duke Paul became a good amateur actor and an excellent dancer.
-He was widely liked due to his gentle character, very different from his boisterous eldest brothers.
+He was widely liked due to his gentle character, very different from his boisterous elder brothers.

 He was from birth a Guard cornet in an Infantry Regiment.
 However, his career advanced more slowly than that of his elder brothers.
 He became a Lieutenant in January 1874, but as he was still too young, he was the only one of Tsar Alexander II's sons not to take part in the Russo-Turkish War (1877–78).

 Grand Duke Paul Alexandrovich was known as a gentle person, religious and accessible to people.
 In June 1880, he was afflicted by the death of his mother, whose slim figure and delicate health he inherited.
 Shortly after, his father married his mistress Catherine Dolgorukova.
 Grand Duke Paul, overprotected by his brother Sergei, did not know of the affair.
 Emotionally distraught by the news, he had to travel abroad to recuperate.
 Grand Duke Paul was on a trip to Italy with his brother Sergei when their father Alexander II was assassinated on 13 March [O.S.
 1 March] 1881.
 Paul's eldest surviving brother, Alexander III, ascended to the Russian throne.

 Since childhood, Paul was very attached to his brother Sergei, their closeness remaining even after Sergei's engagement and later marriage to Princess Elisabeth of Hesse and by Rhine (1864–1918).
 Paul accompanied the couple to England to meet Elisabeth's British grandmother, Queen Victoria, who was favorably impressed by Paul.
 After Sergei's marriage, Paul moved in with his brother and his new sister-in-law, who also became very close to him.
 The trio shared the same household for some time, and they made a trip together to Jerusalem in 1888.
 Grand Duke Paul suffered from weak lungs and spent periods abroad to recuperate.
 On medical advice, he visited Greece in 1887.